ckeditor/ckeditor5/docs/installation/integrations/dotnet.md

 ## Integrating the build in your .NET project

-Once you have your custom build of the editor ready, and the .NET project has been set up, extract the `.zip` folder obtained from the online builder and place it in the `assets/vendor` directory created in the previous step.
+Once you have your custom editor build ready and the .NET project has been set up, extract the `.zip` folder obtained from the online builder and place it in the `assets/vendor` directory created in the previous step.
 Your folder structure should now look like this:

 ````
 ├── bin